xmos/lib_src/doc/rst/programming_guide/multi_rate_hifi_src.rst

 The ASRC algorithm is implemented as a two stage structure:

- * The Bandwidth control stage includes filters F1 and F2 which are responsible for limiting the bandwidth of the input signal and for providing integer rate sample rate conversion to condition the input signal for the adaptive polyphase stage (F3).
+ * The bandwidth control stage includes filters F1 and F2 which are responsible for limiting the bandwidth of the input signal and for providing integer rate sample rate conversion to condition the input signal for the adaptive polyphase stage (F3).
  * The polyphase filter stage consists of the adaptive polyphase filter F3, which effectively provides the asynchronous connection between the input and output clock domains.